 Each year Pragmatic Institute conducts a survey of product managers and marketing professionals.
 Our objective is to provide information about compensation as well as the most common responsibilities for those performing product management and marketing activities.
-Over 1,500 completed the survey between October 29 through November 25, 2009 using survey software from Vovici.
+Over 1,500 completed the survey between October 29 through November 25, 2009 using survey software from Verint (formally Vovici).

 Note: When making decisions, remember this report describes typical practices, not best practices.
-For best practices in product management and marketing, attend a Pragmatic Institute seminar.
+For best practices in product management and marketing, attend a Pragmatic Institute event.

 Profile of a product manager